electrikmilk/cherrilang.org/language/standard/builtin.md

 ### [Make vCard](/language/vcards)

 Create vCards without having to remember the format.
-Embed local images as the image for a menu item.
+Embed local images as an image for a menu item.

 ---